s3818202/COSC2081-Programing1--Group-Assignment-/README.md

 This is a github of a group assignment of class COSC2081- Programing 1 from RMIT.
 This group project is about a program that help user searching and present data by table or chart  from a csv file that cover all cases, death, and people that vaccinated in all countries and continents in the world from 2020 to 2021.

-In this project, our group distributed the program to 5 main part: data(receiving user input a range of time and area), summary(processing data to a group selection as a requirement), display(cover to present data by chart and table), UserInterface(function to display in main function- restart, exit program), main function.
+In this project, our group distributed the program to 6 main part: data(receiving user input a range of time and area), summary(processing data to a group selection as a requirement), display(cover to present data by chart and table), UserInterface(function to display in main function- restart, exit program), CheckString(valid input area to data) and main function.

 Our team have 4 members: